Fellowship of Clerks

 A handy document – Fellowship of Clerks a Short History – is available to download.

-The Fellowship is open to all Clerks of Livery Companies and Guilds.
-There are also a few additional members such as the City Livery Club and the Livery Company of Wales.
-Currently the Fellowship enjoys a membership of 105 Livery Clerks, 8 Guild Clerks, 29 Assistant/Deputy Clerks and around 70 Retired Clerks who wish to stay in touch.
+The Fellowship is open to all Clerks and Assistant Clerks (and equivalents) of Livery Companies and Guilds.
+There are also a few additional members such as the City Livery Club and regional Livery Companies and Guilds.
+Currently the Fellowship enjoys a membership of 285, including around 81 retired members who are invited to our suppers and dinner.

-The Fellowship maintains a free recruitment clerkship candidate list, offers guidance and best practice and provides mentoring when requested.
+The Fellowship maintains a free recruitment clerkship candidate list, offers guidance and best practice and provides mentoring on request from fellowshipclerks@outlook.com